Emergency Dentistry Winthrop

 The Most Common Dental Emergencies

 Naturally, you may fear that dental emergency care exceeds your budget.
-Drastic problems can sometimes involve drastic prices.
+Drastic problems can sometimes involve extreme prices.
 However, the actual cost of a dental emergency varies by patient.
 You’ll have to see our dentists to get an exact treatment estimate.
 Still, our office will work to make your treatment affordable.
-More specifically, we’ll guide you through emergency care’s pricing factors and our various payment options.
+More specifically, our knowledgeable front desk team will guide you through the pricing factors associated with emergency care as well as discuss our various payment options.
 This process will help relieve your stress about dental costs.

 Keys to Preventing Dental Emergencies